OpenCockpitOpenCockpit

 Give the AI a query graph, not a grep

-• Returns coordinates only (file / line range / qname) — agent uses Read with precise offset+limit to fetch source, not full files.
+• Returns coordinates only (file / line / qname) — the agent Reads exact ranges, never whole files.

-• Co-edit endpoint catches "must-edit-together" file pairs that no static analysis can see: parallel registries, double-writes, sibling .md configs.
+• Co-edit catches must-edit-together file pairs no static analysis sees — parallel registries, double-writes, sibling configs.

-• Incrementally synced via file watcher — no rebuild step; the index stays current across mid-PR edits and AI bulk changes.
+• Incrementally synced by a file watcher — no rebuild; current across mid-PR and bulk AI edits.

 /api/projectGraph/*